rsto/draft-stepanek-jscontact/draft-stepanek-jscontact.md

 ### preferredContactMethod
 Type : `String` (optional)

-Defines the preferred contact method.
+Defines the preferred contact method or resource with additional information about this card.
 The value MUST be the property name of one of the Resource lists: `emails`, `phones`, `online`, `other`.

 ## Address and Location properties